Over 50 billion businesses are on social media channels. Many are on multiple social media sites.

 - Build Brand Awareness – How do you want to be known online?
 How will you get people to remember you?
+Do you want to be known as an influencer in your industry?
 What will make them think of your brand when they need what you offer?

 - Increase Engagement – Social media only works if you get the audience engaged.
 This offers others “social proof”.
 Social proof is like a magnet attracting more potential customers.